ilgrad/pylearn-epac/doc/source/tutorials.rst

 Building Dataset
 ================

-In this section, we start with small examples to understand how to use EPAC libary.
+In this section, we start with small examples to understand how to use EPAC library.
 The source code of this tutorial is avaible in **./pylearn-epac/examples/small_toy.py**

 In order to build the EPAC tree, we first need a dataset.
 Let's build *X* matrix (samples) and *y* vector (labels) as below.